-There were no changes to the registration practices in this section.
+There have been no changes to this section during 2013.

-Resources for Applicants (5 / 13)-
+Resources for Applicants (5 / 13)

 a) List and describe any resources that are available to applicants, such as application guides, exam blueprints or programs for orientation to the profession.

 Through CDHO website, applicants have immediate and ongoing access to all relevant application packages to apply for a certificate of registration, along with a guide for the registration process.
 In addition, information pertaining to the registration process and the clinical competency evaluation is also available in the CDHO website.